 Through the early 20th century, it was a tonic and home remedy in rural America, gradually losing popularity after World War 1 and was even listed in the U.S. Pharmacopeia until 1916.

 Few of these remedies are accepted today, but even now pipsissewa remains an essential ingredient in making good, natural root beer.
-As late as the first half of the 20th century it wasn't uncommon to find candies and even commercial root beer
+As late as the first half of the 20th century it wasn't uncommon to find candies and even commercial root beer flavored by it.

 Many know pipsissewa by other names -- including ground holly, pine tulip, princes' pine, waxflower, bitter wintergreen, rheumatism weed, love-in-winter, and everlasting leaf (a translation from the Ojibwe "gagigebug").